 Do dogs like heated dog beds?

 Dogs generally prefer heated beds in very cold weather.
 However, they’d avoid them as soon as the temperature starts increasing again.
-Indeed, dogs cannot sweat to get rid of excess body heat so, make sure you buy a heated dog bed only if your dog tends to feel a bit cold in wintertime.
+Indeed, dogs cannot sweat to get rid of excess body heat so, make sure you buy a heated dog bed only if your dog tends to feel a bit cold in the wintertime.

 Does my outdoor dog need a heated bed in winter?